smndhm/dzr-cron/README.md

 ## Launch

-You can now simply launch the script using npm: `npm run start` or node: `node .\index.js`.
+You can launch the script using: `npm run start`.

 ## TODO